brandonmarshal/lsx-demo-theme/logs/week17/logs-week17-day5.md

 -   Made more adjustments to the Flower page so I can start building the components on that page and the patterns
 -   Had a quick catchup with Ash, and then started creating components of the Flower page.
+-   Seperated patterns from the Flower page layout, like Hero, Header etc, and then collected the components on those patterns

 ## Time Logs

 -   1.0 hrs - More adjustments to the flower full page layout.
 -   1.0 hrs - Quick catchup with Ash and creating components for Flower
+-   2.5 hrs - Creating components from the patterns I collected, from the page layout.
+-   0.5 hrs - Fixing the Strain Featured Cards so I can also start getting the components from there.

 ---